SolidHal/PrawnOS/README.md

 </h1>

-#### A build system for making blobless Debian and mainline Linux kernel for the Asus c201 Chromebook with support for dmcrypt/LUKS root partition encryption
+#### A build system for making blobless Debian and mainline Linux kernel with support for dmcrypt/LUKS root partition encryption graphics acceleration using panfrost

+Supports the Following Devices:
+* armhf cpu:
+    * Asus C201 (veyron-speedy)
+    * Asus C100 (veyron-minnie)
+* arm64 cpu:
+    * _BETA_ Samsung Chromebook Plus V1 (gru-kevin)
+    * _ALPHA_ Asus C101p (gru-bob)

 Build Debian filesystem with:
 * No blobs, anywhere.
 * Sources from only main, not contrib or non-free which keeps Debian libre.
-* Currently PrawnOS supports xfce and lxqt as choices for desktop enviroment.
+* Currently PrawnOS supports xfce and gnome as choices for desktop enviroment.
 * full root filesystem encryption
+* mesa with support for panfrost for graphics acceleration
+* functional sound, touchpad, keyboard mappings

 Build a deblobbed mainline kernel with:
-* Patches for reliable USB.
+* Patches for reliable USB on veyron devices.
-* Patches to support the custom GPT partition table required to boot.
+* Patches to support the custom GPT partition table required to boot on veyron devices.
 * Support for Atheros AR9271 and AR7010 WiFi dongles.
 * Support for CSR8510 (and possibly other) bluetooth dongles.